mgaman/TFL-tube-arrivals-board-ESP32-TFT-Arduino/README.md

 No data is hard wired into the code, no wifi credentials, station ID's, screen sizes etc. All is contained in a JSON file stored externally to the code.
 My solution was developed on an ESP32 development board.
 These are widely available, provide WiFi connectivity, ample RAM and flash memory and cheap.
 It should be feasible to repeat this project on a similar board like Raspberry Pi Zero W or Pico W.
 My screen is an 240x320 TFT powered by an IL19341 chip.
 Your device may be different.
 Read the [TFT](#tft) section below.
 This project is a variation of my previous [LCD 2004A](https://github.com/mgaman/TFL-tube-arrivals-board-ESP32-Arduino) project.
 By swapping the LCD/Rotary Encoder/ESP32/External power supply with an integrated TFT/Touch/ESP32 setup I greatly simplified the process by eliminating all wiring and gaining more space to display information.
+Please read whats new in [each version](#version-history).
 ## Architecture
 ### main.cpp
 Initialises the system and periodically accesses TFL to retrieve fresh data.